naruaway/npm-in-browser/README.md

 </script>
 ```

 For working examples using bundlers such as Vite, please check out [examples directory of this repo](examples).
+I also created [a demo using StackBlitz](https://stackblitz.com/edit/vitejs-vite-ecqqup?file=src%2Fmain.tsx), which feels weird since StackBlitz itself can do "npm install" by itself via WebContainers.

 Note that if you are fine with loading 3rd party non open source code from 3rd party host, [WebContainers](https://webcontainers.io/) or [NodeBox](https://sandpack.codesandbox.io/docs/advanced-usage/nodebox) can be a better option.
 Since they use dedicated CDN for their services, loading performance can be better as well.
 Debugging, profiling, and tuning (customizing) could be easier with npm-in-browser though.